An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the English Gifford family come from?
 What is the English Gifford family crest and coat of arms?
 When did the Gifford family first arrive in the United States?
 Where did the various branches of the family go?
-What is the Gifford family history?The history of the name Gifford begins with the Norman Conquest of England in 1066.
-This Norman name was soon thereafter given to a chubby cheeked or round faced person.
-Looking back even further, we found the name was originally derived from the Old French word giffard, which is a pejorative form of giffel, which means jaw.
+What is the Gifford family history?The history of the Gifford family name begins after the Norman Conquest of 1066.
+They lived in Staffordshire with now extinct branches in Devon, Southampton and Buckinghamshire.
+Some references claim that the surname was a nickname for a chubby cheeked or round faced person having derived from the Old French word "giffard," a pejorative form of "giffel," meaning "jaw."
+This is not the case.
+"The old historical Giffards of Normandy and England descended from the De Bollebecs, who were connected by marriage with Richard I, Duke of Normandy.
+Walter, son of de Bollebec, though surnamed 'Gifford,' or 'the Liberal,' seems to have been conservative in the acquisition and retention of lands; for he got not only the fair domain of Longueville, from Richard II of Normandy, but also the Earldom of Buckinghamshire."

-Another 79 words(6 lines of text) are included under the topic Early Gifford Notables in all our PDF Extended History products.
+Another 211 words(15 lines of text) are included under the topic Early Gifford Notables in all our PDF Extended History products.

 Some of the Gifford family moved to Ireland, but this topic is not covered in this excerpt.
 Another 41 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products.

-Gifford Settlers in the United States in the 17th Century
+Gifford Settlers in United States in the 17th Century

-Gifford Settlers in the United States in the 18th Century
+Gifford Settlers in United States in the 18th Century

-Gifford Settlers in the United States in the 19th Century
+Gifford Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.